-When the Hispanic student responses for the first three prompts were isolated and disaggregated in the other ways, significant findings occurred for two of the general mentoring prompts in respect to years of college completed.
 There was a moderate positive association (Shortell, 2001; Laerd Statistics, 2018b) between the level of agreement with the statement "Having a mentor impacts staying in school" and the number of years of college completed.
+That is, greater experience in college was associated with higher levels of agreement.
 There was a weak positive association between ratings of agreement with the statement "Having a mentor at my college is important to me" and years of college completed.
-These two findings suggest that Hispanic students learn about the impact and value of mentoring in college over time, although the means by which this learning takes place cannot be identified with data from the survey, with the result that they have an increased appreciation for mentoring later in their academic careers.
+A second instance in which there was an association between more college experience and a belief about mentoring.
+These two findings suggest that Hispanic students learn about the impact and value of mentoring in college over time, although the means by which this learning takes place cannot be identified with data from the survey.
+The result is that they have an increased appreciation for mentoring later in their academic careers.
+If the percentage of non-traditional aged students in the Hispanic portion of the sample had been significantly greater than that for non-Hispanics, these results would be suspect but the percentages, like in 2018, were very similar.